gdsbook/book/notebooks/03_spatial_data.md

 The first case we explore is treating surfaces as (geo-)tables.
 In this context, we shift from an approach where each dimension has a clear mapping to a spatial or temporal aspect of the dataset, to one where each sample, cell of the surface/cube is represented as a row in a table.
 This approach runs contrary to the general consensus that fields are best represented as surfaces or rasters because that allows us to index space and time "by default" based on the location of values within the data structure.
 Shifting to a tabular structure implies either losing that space-time reference, or having to build it manually with auxiliary objects (e.g., a spatial graph).
 In almost any case, operating on this format is less efficient than it *could* be if we had bespoke algorithms built around surface structures.
 Finally, from a more conceptual point of view, treating pixels as independent realizations of a process that we *know* is continuous can be computationally inefficient and statistically flawed.

-This perspective however also involves important benefits.
+This perspective, however, also involves important benefits.
 First, sometimes we *don't* need location for our particular application.
 Maybe we are interested in calculating overall descriptive statistics; or maybe we need to run an analysis that is entirely atomic in the sense that it operates on each sample in isolation from all the other ones.
 Second, by "going tabular" we recast our specialized, spatial data into the most common data structure available, for which a large amount of commodity technology is built.
 This means many new tools can be used for analysis.
-So called "big data" technologies, such as distributed systems, are much more common, robust, and tested for tabular data than for spatial surfaces. *If* we can translate our spatial challenge into a tabular challenge, we can immediately plug in technology that is more optimized and, in some cases, reliable.
+So-called "big data" technologies, such as distributed systems, are much more common, robust, and tested for tabular data than for spatial surfaces. *If* we can translate our spatial challenge into a tabular challenge, we can immediately plug in technology that is more optimized and, in some cases, reliable.
 Further, some analytic toolboxes common in (geographic) data science are entirely built around tabular structures.
 Machine learning packages such as `scikit-learn`, or some spatial analytics (such as most methods in the Pysal family of packages) are designed around this data structure.
 Converting our surfaces into tables thus allows us to plug into a much wider suite of (potentially) efficient tools and techniques.

-We will see two ways of going from surfaces to tables: one converts every pixel into a table row, and another that aggregates pixels into predetermined polygons.
+We will see two ways of going from surfaces to tables: one converts every pixel into a table row, and another aggregates pixels into pre-determined polygons.

 #### One pixel at a time